poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

-There's a huge network of human beings, around the world, who believe in this cause, and not only believe in it, but are increasingly willing to devoote their energies and their resources, and their time, and to sacrifice for it.
+There's a huge network of human beings, around the world, who believe in this cause, and not only believe in it, but are increasingly willing to devote their energies and their resources, and their time, and to sacrifice for it.
 There's a reason that that's remarkable, and it kind of occurred to me in a telephone call that I had with Laura, probably two months or so ago.
 Although we've communicated every day,